Code Tips14 min read

 }

 The extra render() call is the main friction point.
-It's not a dealbreaker, but it means you need @react-email/components as a production dependency and you're managing the render lifecycle yourself.
+Not a dealbreaker, but it means you need @react-email/componentsas a production dependency and you're managing the render lifecycle yourself.

 Where SendGrid shines

-• Enterprise support — SOC 2, HIPAA-eligible, dedicated account managers at higher tiers.
+• Enterprise compliance: SOC 2, HIPAA-eligible, dedicated account managers at higher tiers.

 Where it gets tricky

-• No React Email support — you render to HTML yourself.
-The SDK types are also less precise than Resend's.
+• No React Email support: you render to HTML yourself.
+The SDK types are less precise than Resend's or Sequenzy's.

-• Dashboard complexity — the UI has grown organically over years.
-Finding the right setting can take time.
+• Dashboard complexity: the UI has grown organically over years.
+Finding the right setting takes patience.

 Amazon SES: raw power, maximum control

-Amazon SES is not an email platform — it's infrastructure.
+Amazon SES is infrastructure, not a platform.
 There's no template editor, no analytics dashboard, no drag-and-drop anything.
 What you get is an API that delivers email reliably at $0.10 per 1,000 messages.

 lib/email/send-with-ses.ts